 Here comes the rain again… An ETFE cushion filled with air looks and acts a bit like a drum.
 When rain falls on the outer surface of the cushion, a drumming sound can occur.
-In most instances, this sound is not an issue, but for some applications (such as over a library or a quiet work space), this may be a key design consideration.
+In most instances, this sound is not an issue, but this may be a key design consideration for some applications (such as over a library or a quiet work space).
 Our solution is the addition of Architen Acoustic.

 The addition of the rain suppression mesh reduces sound by up to 10 decibels.

 Our products are easy to specify.
-Just drop this clause into your architectural specification or download our full H80 NBS Specification.
+Drop this clause into your architectural specification or download our full H80 Specification.

 Product: ARCHITEN ETFE ACOUSTIC SYSTEM